zulip/zulip/help/configure-default-view.md

 [**Inbox**](/help/inbox),
 [**Recent conversations**](/help/recent-conversations), or
 [**All messages**](/help/all-messages).

-The **Inbox** view works best if you regularly clear all unread messages in most streams you follow.
-Otherwise, **Recent conversations** works well in high-traffic organizations. **All messages** is convenient for low-traffic organizations, or for skimming messages as they come in.
+- The **Inbox** view works best if you regularly clear all unread messages in streams you follow.

+- **Recent conversations** works well for getting an overview of recent activity.

+- **All messages** is convenient for low-traffic organizations, or for skimming messages as they come in.

 You can customize your personal default view regardless of organization settings: